Can You Own a Franchise While Active Duty

 Why it works: Quick-lube services are appointment-driven and systematic.
 The multi-layered veteran benefits provide both upfront savings and ongoing cash flow advantages during your critical first year.

-The numbers: Grease Monkey reduces the franchise fee to $29,900 and provides a 50% royalty rebate in Year 1.
+Investment details: Grease Monkey reduces the franchise fee to $29,900 and provides a 50% royalty rebate in Year 1.

 Manager-run potential: Strong.
 Oil changes and basic automotive services follow standardized procedures that experienced technicians can manage independently.